Reno CoDA Meeting

 CoDA Meetings Near Me

-You have, first and foremost, had to deal with any childhood wounds that may have been a contributing factor in your codependency.
-In order to receive assistance in overcoming these issues, it may be useful for you to get in touch with a CoDA sponsor, a fellow traveler, or a Power of Five group.
-After going through this process of healing, you will be able to break free from behaviors that are harmful to you and your relationships, and you will be able to develop more positive dynamics within those connections.
+First and foremost, you must address any childhood scars that may have led to your codependency.
+It may be beneficial to contact a CoDA sponsor, a fellow traveler, or a Power of Five group to assist you in resolving these challenges.
+After going through this healing process, you will be able to break free from damaging behaviors and build more positive dynamics in your relationships.

-Try to be patient with yourself and the process of getting better; it will be well worth it in the end.
-Take care of oneself and give some time to thinking and reflecting.
-Always take a moment to assess where you are, how far you've gone, and what you've managed to achieve so far.
-Learn to adapt to new circumstances because doing so will make you a better, more capable person.
+Be patient with yourself and the healing process; it will be worth it in the end.
+Take care of yourself and enjoy some contemplation.
+Take stock of where you are, how far you've come, and what you've accomplished at all times.
+Accept change because it makes you a stronger and more capable person.

-How to Spot the Signs of Codependency Verywell Mind
+Codependency: How to Recognize the Signs Verywell Mind

 Can being codependent in a relationship actually be a good thing?
 The Guardian